JurgenHonest/Projects/QR Code Genrerater/QR.md

 # Simple QR Code Generator
 https://sumit-qrcodegenerator.netlify.app/
 ## 1. HTML Structure
-Page Layout: The HTML structure is designed to provide a user interface where the user can input text or a URL and then generate a QR code based on that input.
+i.
+Page Layout: The HTML structure is designed to provide a user interface where the user can input text or a URL and then generate a QR code based on that input.<br>
-Input Field: Where users type the text or URL that they want to encode into a QR code.
+ii.
+Input Field: Where users type the text or URL that they want to encode into a QR code.<br>
-Button: When clicked, this triggers the QR code generation.
+iii.
+Button: When clicked, this triggers the QR code generation.<br>
+iv.
 Image Container: Displays the generated QR code image.
 ### 2. JavaScript Logic
-Element References: JavaScript is used to interact with the HTML elements: imgBox references the container for the QR code image. qrImage references the actual image element where the QR code will be displayed. qrText references the input field where users enter the text or URL.
+i.
+Element References: JavaScript is used to interact with the HTML elements: ii. imgBox references the container for the QR code image. iii. qrImage references the actual image element where the QR code will be displayed. iv. qrText references the input field where users enter the text or URL.
 ### Generate QR Code Function:
 a.
 Check Input:
 The function generateQR() first checks if the input field (qrText) contains any text.
 This is done using if (qrText.value.length > 0).